New Vortex Jazz Club Limited Covid-19 Risk Assessment and Risk Management Plan (Updated December 2021)

-Staff can continue to work from home unless their work requires them to be on the premises.
+Staff should continue to work from home unless their work requires them to be on the premises.
 Staff meetings will continue to be conducted via Zoom.

-The windows in the office should be kept open to maximise ventilation.
+The windows in the office should be opened from time to time to allow for ventilation.

-The outer doors will be opened for at least 15 minutes every hour to ventilate the premises (unless for weather or other reasons this is not reasonably practicable).
+The outer doors should be opened regularly to ventilate the premises (unless for weather or other reasons this is not reasonably practicable).

 Vortex Jazz Club

 Night managers should ensure that the following cleaning is carried out before doors are open to the public:

 Sofas and any other seating to be used by musicians in the green room (tell the musicians to use the sofa area only and not the rest of the office)

 Inner and outer door handles to toilet corridor

 Inner and outer toilet door handles and locks